 Reminding myself that one definition of insanity is to continue doing the same thing and expecting a different outcome, I began analyzing the standard of care – the “conventional wisdom” around treating diabetes.

-I started by focusing on the ADA diet, at that time, a low-calorie, high-carbohydrate, low-fat, low-protein program that featured fruit, milk, bread, and very little fat.
+I started by focusing on the ADA diet which was at that time a low-calorie, high-carbohydrate, low-fat, low-protein program that featured fruit, milk, bread, and very little fat.
 For instance, the “by-the-book” ADA breakfast consisted of a bowl of shredded wheat with non-fat milk, a banana, and a glass of orange juice.
 Essentially, sugar, sugar, and sugar.

 I was alarmed.
 To me, it was illogical to give sugar to diabetics whose blood sugar levels you were trying to suppress with insulin.
 How could this be?
 The ADA diet was designed and refined over a period of years by a team of experts who understand diabetes far more than I do.
 What’s wrong with this picture?

 I decided to find out.
 I met again with each of my patients and told them to check their blood sugar levels seven times a day — before they ate, an hour after they ate, and at bedtime.
 “Write everything down,” I told them, “everything you’re feeling, everything you eat, activities, blood-sugar levels, and any other observations.
 I’ll see you in a week.”

 When they returned after monitoring their habits, my patients all told me, “It’s the food I’m eating!”
 They were absolutely right.
 From their blood sugar monitoring, I could see that in the morning their blood sugar was normal.
 Then they ate the high-carb, ADA recommended breakfast and saw their blood sugar spike 100 to 200 points — 10 to 20 times what a normal, healthy blood-sugar response to any meal should be!